Everybody just calm down. But here’s the deal…

 Such creative handling of texts (often called “midrash”) was a common Jewish method of interpretation at the time, and we need to keep in mind that Matthew’s Gospel is likely aimed at a Jewish readership.

 We might think—and I hear this objection often—that such creative interpretation would never have convinced anyone.
 But that is thinking like a modern westerner, and not like an ancient Jew.
 They wouldn’t have batted an eyelash.
 But more likely, Matthew wasn’t trying to convince anyone that Isaiah 7 “proves” Jesus.
-He is writing to those who already believed, which included Jews, and such creative connections to Israel’s story would have been seen as captivatingly ingenious.[You can read the other posts in this series here and here.
-If you want to read more about the New Testament’s use of the Old, search this blog or check out The Bible Tells Me So and Inspiration and Incarnation.]
+He is writing to those who already believed, which included Jews, and such creative connections to Israel’s story would have been seen as captivatingly ingenious.[If you want to read more about the New Testament’s use of the Old, search this blog or check out The Bible Tells Me So and Inspiration and Incarnation.]